Nine essential cybersecurity metrics for the new CISO

 Advice for the new CISO

 Taken all together, these metrics will tell you a lot about your attack surface and what you need to protect as a new CISO.
 The key is to focus on what the threat actors can see from the outside – your internet-facing systems.
 “If your mum can find it, the bad guys can find it and exploit it.”
+There are a few new technologies out there that can really help with this concept, especially looking at the attack surface.
+H

+ere at Panaseer we offer CAASM – Cyber Asset Attack Surface Management – as a key part of our platform.
+It provides a trusted cyber asset inventory and unprecedented visibility into your attack surface.
 Beyond the attack surface, the next stage of our platform’s technology, Continuous Controls Monitoring (CCM), provides assurance of controls on the assets making up that attack surface, and automates security measurement with hundreds of out-of-the-box metrics.
-This allows you to understand your cyber posture across your organisation based on geography, business unit, or business process.
-That way you can prioritise remediation and shift your cybersecurity approach from reactive to proactive.
+This allows you to understand your cyber posture across your organization based on geography, business unit, or business process.